Khao Soi Dao Wildlife Sanctuary: Khao Soi Dao Waterfall

 Khao Soi Dao Waterfall (น้ำตกเขาสอยดาว or Namtok Khao Soi Dao) is a popular tourist destination in the wildlife sanctuary.
 It is 70 km from the town of Chanthaburi.
 It springs from Khao Soi Dao Nua at 1,556 meters above sea level and has a total of 16 tiers.
 The waterfall is located about 4 km from the Wildlife Sanctuary visitor center.

-The easy way to get to this waterfall, if you have a car is to go ahead from the city on Route 317 through Makham District and Pong Nam Ron District.
-At km 62 you should turn left and go ahead 3 km.
-This waterfall is open from 6.00am to 6.00pm.
+The easy way to get to this waterfall, if you have a car, is to drive from the city on Route 317 through Makham District and Pong Nam Ron District.
+At km 62 you should turn left and go on 3 km.
+The waterfall is open from 6.00am to 6.00pm.
 The most popular attraction at the falls is nature trails because there is a huge tree of 4.77 meters diameter.
-The waterfall has 16 tiers created by multi-level stone cliffs which gives the impression of a giant stair.
+The waterfall has 16 tiers created by multi-level stone cliffs which gives the impression of a giant staircase.
 At the bottom is a vast pool with shallow water.
-The popular tier is tier 16 because this tier has a lot of moss on the stone.
-It feels fresh and is suitable for capturing.
-This tier is named “Phanangleun” Pha Nang Leun mean “Mrs. Slippery cliff” because the careless traveller can slip on the moss on a stone when he walks through.
+The most popular tier is tier 16 because this tier has a lot of moss on the stones, making it feel fresh.
+This tier is named "Phanangleun" Pha Nang Leun means "Mrs. Slippery Cliff" because the careless walker could slip on the moss.
 The source of the waterfall is near the Peak of KhaoSoi Dao Nua Mountain at 1,556 meters above sea level.
-The area suitable for butterflies watching and the study of plants.
+The area is suitable for butterfly watching and the study of plants.